The Significance of Data Cleansing in Big Data

 Data cleansing has played a significant role in the history of data management as well as data analytics and it is still developing rapidly.
-Furthermore, data cleansing in big data is considered to be a challenge due to its already high and increasing volume, variety and velocity of data in several applications.
+Furthermore, data cleansing in Big Data is considered to be a challenge due to its already high and increasing volume, variety and velocity of data in several applications.

-Since real life data is dirty, it gets costly and, therefore, the significance of data quality management in business is highlighted.
+Since real-life data is dirty, it gets costly and, therefore, the significance of data quality management in business is highlighted.
 Data cleansing or scrubbing or appending is the procedure of correcting or removing inaccurate and corrupt data.
 This process is crucial and emphasized because wrong data can drive a business to wrong decisions, conclusions, and poor analysis, especially if the huge quantities of big data are into the picture.
-There are businesses who have lost a huge amount of money due to the big bad data.
+There are businesses that have lost a huge amount of money due to the big bad data.

 It is needless to say that big data is a common feature, both in small as well as big businesses.
 However, the greater potential of big data is rather elusive.
 The truth is that data cannot always be used as it is and needs preparation in a way so that it can be used.
 Also, data cleaning or cleansing manually gets very slow, tedious and difficult.

 The problem, however, does not necessarily lie with the tool but with the data as there is a lot of information going around.
 Though it may not seem like such a bad thing the problem arises when there are no filters for the raw data that the businesses receive.
 Even if custom solutions are provided, there is very little for them to do as there is little-refined information that is useful present in the noise.
 This is why data cleansing is important and its importance will become more dominant in the coming years.